Ebenezer362/Ebenezer362/Readme.md

+# Table of Contents
+- About
+- Portfolio Projects
+- Education
+- Certificate
+- Contact

 **🚀 DATA MEETS INSIGHTS—LET'S MAKE SENSE OF IT TOGETHER!**

 Hi, I’m Ebenezer Asiedu, a Data Analyst who loves turning numbers into stories and raw data into smart decisions.